-Susan Schweik, professor of English, ssociate dean of arts and humanities
+Susan Schweik, professor of English, associate dean, arts & humanities

 Susan Schweik is a UC Berkeley professor of English and associate dean of arts and humanities in the College of Letters & Science.
 She is the author of The Ugly Laws, a social and cultural history of an ordinance adopted by many American cities in the late 19th and early 20th centuries to prohibit "diseased," "maimed" and "deformed" people from exposing themselves to public view.